Coaches are facilitators for learning.

 We all love our mothers and most of us don’t like to have our mothers tell us what to do.
 Like your mother, I will encourage and celebrate your greatness.
 Unlike your mother, I won’t nag you or let you slide too easily.
 I will treat you like the adult you are.

 I recently coached a friend to create some pretty amazing results.
 She was surprised and asked me why I had never done that for her before.
 I explained that friendship and coaching are very different.
 She’d not asked me to coach her before.
 As a friend, it isn’t my business to help or support her, even if I do want her to succeed.
 Friends don’t automatically give me the permission to have the hard conversations about their lives.
 It isn’t my job to share my observations about where friends are being ineffective.
 As a coach, it is my job, my entrustment, to have those conversations.
 I am much more direct and intentional with my clients.

 Some of my clients start as friends.
-Most of my coaching clients become friends as we build affinity in our coaching relationship.
+Most of my coaching clients become friends and trusted colleagues as we build affinity in our coaching relationship.
 We may participate in conferences or meetings together or have dinner or go to parties with others.
 Sometimes we will just want to chat on the phone.
 Several of my coaching clients have gone on to be co-creators of workshops and projects.
 I take the role of coach very seriously and will interact with you in different ways when we’re in a coaching appointment.